 About

 I am a Data Science student at the University of Melbourne with a focus on risk analysis, fraud detection, and behavioural analytics.
-My work centres on understanding how systems fail, how data can reveal manipulation, and how complex environments can be modelled and analysed.
+My work focuses on understanding how systems fail, how systems can become unreliable, and how complex environments can be modelled under changing conditions.

-I am particularly interested in financial crime, cybersecurity, and social systems where individual behaviour aggregates into measurable patterns.
+I am particularly interested in financial risk, fraud, and systems where individual behaviour aggregates into measurable patterns.
+My focus is on understanding how these patterns change over time and how reliable they are when conditions shift.

 Projects